nabsul/k8s-ecr-login-renew/README.md

 helm repo add nabsul https://nabsul.github.io/k8s-ecr-login-renew
 ```

-Add either an existing secret
+If you are deploying with an existing secret, add your credentials in the below format -

 ```yaml
 # see chart/values.yaml